kwaldenphd/eoc-final-project-resources/README.md

 # Assignment Prompts

 [Click here](https://github.com/kwaldenphd/eoc-final-project-resources/blob/main/assignment-prompt.md) to visit the "Assignment Prompt" page that includes assignment prompt and rubric for the final project assignment

+# CSE Guide to the Honor Code

+[Click here](https://github.com/kwaldenphd/eoc-final-project-resources/blob/main/honor-code.md) to visit the "CSE Guide to the Honor Code" page that includes more details on how Notre Dame's Honor Code applies to your work in this project.

 Data Sources Google Doc: https://docs.google.com/document/d/1vN0Maovye9F3XWkuMKxLucHVX44C0oUdHHtlgngssW4/edit?usp=sharing